jomaljochan/jomaljochan.github.io/_tabs/about.md

 ---

+## Values

+The three guiding values that I stand by are:

+- **Curiosity** – Everything I am stems from a deep-seated curiosity about the world—constantly asking *why?* and *why not?* in every aspect of my life.
+This is my passion, and I will stop at nothing to pursue my innate need to explore and wonder.
+- **Freedom** – The freedom to truly be myself is a principle I live by.
+I believe values are internal, and I will always strive to be my most authentic self.
+- **Connection** – As humans, we are nothing without genuine connection.
+With curiosity and freedom, I seek to build meaningful relationships with both like-minded and diverse individuals.

+This is my motivation to build impactful tools and systems that enable the world to flourish into a better future.

+---

 ## Motivations and Goals

 My core motivation is to bridge the gap between AI research and real-world business applications.
 I am particularly interested in: